gort818/openjk-launcher/README.md

 <b>NOTE:This is a work in progress expect bugs!</b>

 <b>Dependencies python2.7, python-pygame, python-requests, gtk-3.0</b>

-<b> Looking for artists to help with the background and button images, please let me know if you are interested.<b>
+<b> Looking for artists to help with the background and button images, please let me know if you are interested.</b>

 This is a launcher an installer for OpenJK(Open source modification of Star Wars Jedi Academy)